AdobeDocs/marketo-learn.en/help/fundamentals/best-practices-for-creating-foundational-programs.md

 ---
 title: Best practices for creating foundational programs
-description: Understand the four program types, how to import programs, lead scoring programs and defining channel tags.
+description: Understand the four program types, how to import programs,  lead / person  scoring programs and defining channel tags.
 Learn about the common use cases and best practices.
 role: Admin
 level: Beginner
 doc-type: Feature Video